 A final objection to Bratman's theory is more basic, and would apply as well to the theory of intention as guiding desire.
 The question is whether such accounts reveal the unity of intentional action, intention for the future, and intention-with-which.
 McCann's objection concerned the latter.
 The more basic objection is about the role of intention in intentional action.
 Bratman (1987, Ch.
 8) does not ignore this connection: he proposes necessary and sufficient conditions for doing A intentionally that rely on the state of intending, though not always the intention of doing A itself.
 But it is open to question how deep the envisaged unity goes.
 Why must there be intention in intentional action, if intentions are plans?
 (Velleman 2007, §3 asks a related question.)
 A partial answer is that there is a need for direction and guidance in doing anything that takes time or requires the selection of means.
 But it is not clear that such guidance requires intention (see Bratman 1987, pp. 126–7 on spontaneous action).
 Nor would this forge a general connection between the state of intending and the phenomenon of acting for reasons or the application of Anscombe's (1963, p.
 9) question ‘Why?’
 If S is doing A on the ground that p, she is doing it intentionally.
 Bratman's conditions do not explain why intention must be involved in the antecedent of this conditional.
 Why must reasons attach to what I am doing by way of plans or guiding desires?
 One response is to admit that they may not: there can be intentional action without intention (see Bratman 2000, pp. 51–2).
 But if we hope to unify intention with intentional action, we cannot accept this.
 Intention must figure in the correct account of acting for a reason, and thus intentionally.
 In order to avoid disunity, the theory of intentions as plans (or as guiding desires) needs such an account.

-Some philosophers see the promise of a unified theory in the idea—influentially proposed by Elizabeth Anscombe (1963, pp. 11–15) and Stuart Hampshire (1959, pp. 95, 102)—that when S is doing A intentionally, S knows that she is doing A. In addition, where acting for a reason goes beyond mere purposive behaviour of the sort characteristic of non-human animals, it essentially involves such knowledge: in acting for a reason, I know an explanation of what I am doing that cites that reason, and therefore know that I am doing it.
+Acknowledging these problems, some philosophers turn back to Davidson and the project of reducing intention to desire and means-end belief (see, especially, Ridge 1998; Sinhababu 2013).
+But others see a promise of unity in the idea—influentially proposed by Elizabeth Anscombe (1963, pp. 11–15) and Stuart Hampshire (1959, pp. 95, 102)—that when S is doing A intentionally, S knows that she is doing A. What is more, where acting for a reason is more than purposive behaviour (of the sort characteristic of non-human animals), it essentially involves such knowledge: in acting for a reason, I know an explanation of what I am doing that cites that reason, and therefore know that I am doing it.
 That is why, for Anscombe, the question ‘Why?’ is ‘given application’ by the agent.
 Intentional agency turns on knowing the answer to that question.

 So far, we have only the fragment of a theory, an alleged condition of intending, not an adequate account of what intention is.
 Here there are several possibilities.
 On the simplest proposal, to intend an action is to believe that one will perform it and to have an appropriate guiding desire (Audi 1973, p.
 395).
 But a mere conjunction seems insufficient: the desire and belief could be utterly unrelated (Davis 1984, pp. 141–2).
 This prompts the suggestion that, when S intends to do A, his belief rests on his desire: to intend an action is to believe that one will perform it on the ground that one wants to do so (Davis 1984, p.
 147; see also Grice 1971, pp. 278–9).
 The principal defect of this account is that it makes the belief component of intention epiphenomenal.
 This belief merely registers one's activity: the motivational work is done by a prior desire.
 (Something similar is true on more subtle theories that divorce the motivational role of intention from belief; as, for instance, Ross 2009, pp. 250–1.)
 If the claim that intention involves belief is to capture the essence of the will, not a superficial fact about the word ‘intend,’ the belief must be implicated in the functions of intending and the explanation of action.
 (For objections of this kind, see Bratman 1987, pp. 19–20 and Mele 1992, Ch.
 8 on ‘intention*’; on the role of beliefs in planning for the future, see Velleman 1989, Ch.
 8; Velleman 2007.)